advanced-computer-lab-2023/fatty-and-co-Clinic/README.md

 ## Build Status

 - Project is in development stage
-- unit tests are needed
+- Unit tests are needed
 - UI and UX need to be improved in several areas such as booking an appointment and viewing doctor requests
+- Pharmacist chatting does not show notifications
 - [include all missing or broken requirements here]

 ## Code Style